avallensAD/concrete5/readme.md

 To use Environment variables with Joomla application to pass in the database information , add the following constructor in configuration.php inside JConfig class.
 To use this with [MySQL in app feature](https://azure.microsoft.com/en-us/blog/mysql-in-app-preview-app-service/),  use the $_SERVER['MYSQLCONNSTR_localdb]' variable to get the database connection string.

-Add this code to application\config\database.php file in order to use environment variables
+Add this code to application\config\database.php file in order to use environment variables or support **MySQL in-app**

 ```
 <?php